Trademark Use in Commerce

 Does a Trademark Have To Be Used in Commerce?

 Use in commerce isn’t a one time thing.
 In order to maintain rights, a trademark must continue to be used alongside the goods/services it promotes, and those goods/services must continue to be purchased.
-If a trademark or its accompanying products fall by the wayside, the mark will lose its use in commerce status, potentially be abandoned, and lose its rights.
+If a trademark or its accompanying products fall by the wayside, it can eventually become an abandoned mark and lose its rights.

 Use in commerce can be confusing.
 With our Trademark Service, we can help determine whether or not your mark currently qualifies as in-use.